When pests turn out to be a nuisance, we call pest control to get rid of them from our house, the shed in our back yard, or even the garden.

 Gases Used in Fumigation

-Methyl Bromide (CH3Br), phosphine (PH3), and sulfuryl fluoride (SO2F2), etc. are some of the commonly used pesticide gases used to fumigate containers and loose cargo loads.
+Methyl Bromide (CH3Br), phosphate (PH3), sulfuryl fluoride (SO2F2), chloropicrin, dichloropropene, hydrogen cyanide, formaldehyde etc. are some of the commonly used pesticide gases used to fumigate containers and loose cargo loads.

 The chemical formula of methyl bromide is CH3Br.
-It is used to treat infestation by several types of pests ranging from spiders, mites, and insects to nematodes and rodents.
+It treats infestation by several types of pests ranging from spiders, mites, and insects to nematodes and rodents.
 It is an odourless and non-inflammable gas.

-Aluminium phosphide is a common phosphine releasing agent that has a chemical formula of AlP.
-It is used as pellets or grains and when it comes in contact with the atmospheric moisture or water, releases phosphine.
-This gas has a strong and pungent smell and is highly inflammable.
+Aluminium phosphide is a joint phosphine-releasing agent that has a chemical formula of AlP.
+It is used as pellets or grains and releases phosphine when it comes in contact with atmospheric moisture or water.
+This gas has a strong and pungent smell and is highly flammable.
 It is most effective in treating infestation by insects.

 Some countries are gradually phasing out methyl bromide because of its ozone-depleting properties and replacing it with phosphine.

-The biggest hazard with all such fumigant gases is the danger of accidental inhalation.
-They can cause headaches, vomiting and nausea, impaired vision and eye irritation, or respiratory problems in human beings.
+The most significant hazard with all such fumigant gases is the danger of accidental inhalation.
+They can cause headaches, vomiting and nausea, impaired vision and eye irritation, or respiratory problems in humans.
 Prolonged exposure to these gases may also lead to carcinogenic issues.

-Another danger is that with the prolonged and sometimes uncontrolled use of these fumigants and pesticides all over the world, pests also build up resistance against these pesticides.
-These days several pesticide-resistant insects and organisms are being discovered and newer chemicals have to be formulated to combat these.
+Another danger is that with the prolonged and sometimes uncontrolled use of these fumigants and pesticides worldwide, pests also build up resistance against these pesticides.
+These days several pesticide-resistant insects and organisms are being discovered, and newer chemicals must be formulated to combat these.

 Precautions During Fumigation

-The personnel who are responsible for the fumigation of cargo and shipping containers should be properly trained in the process and be aware of the measures to be taken if exposed to these gases by accident.
+The personnel responsible for the fumigation of cargo and shipping containers should be adequately trained in the process and be aware of the measures to be taken if exposed to these gases by accident.

-They should be able to identify the fumigants that are used and also be familiar with the appropriate personal protective equipment (PPE) and safety gear.
+They should be able to identify the fumigants used and be familiar with the appropriate personal protective equipment (PPE) and safety gear.

-Any fumigation work has to be notified in advance to all employees of the organization where the fumigation will take place.
+Any fumigation work must be notified in advance to all employees of the organization where the fumigation will occur.

 Sufficient notices and warning signs should be posted on the premises and on-site where the fumigation is carried out, showing the activities, timings of fumigation, etc.

-Exposure to fumigants can be significantly reduced by the use of loading and unloading equipment such as trolleys, forklifts, or pallet jacks.
+Exposure to fumigants can be significantly reduced by loading and unloading equipment such as trolleys, forklifts, or pallet jacks.

-Ventilating the fumigation site properly after fumigation is very important to get rid of the fumes and odour of the fumigants.
-However, residues can still be found after this and hence precautions have to be followed.
+They are ventilating the fumigation site properly after fumigation is very important to get rid of the fumes and odour of the fumigants.
+However, residues can still be found after this, so precautions must be followed.

 International Standards for Phytosanitary Measures (ISPM)

-The ISPM No. 15 calls for the treatment of any equipment made of wood that is 6 mm or more in thickness to rid them of such organisms and insects.
-Such wooden materials have to be either heat-treated or fumigated using the correct pesticide gas such as methyl bromide, etc.
+ISPM No. 15 calls for the treatment of any equipment made of wood that is 6 mm or thicker to rid them of such organisms and insects.
+Such wooden materials must be heat-treated or fumigated using the correct pesticide gas such as methyl bromide, etc.

 Containers or less-than-container loads also have to be fumigated using these pesticide gases.
-The quarantine time after fumigation is normally 24 hours after which it has to be ventilated suitably before being released.
+The quarantine time after fumigation is usually 24 hours, after which it has to be ventilated suitably before being released.

-In heat treatment, the wooden pallets are made to withstand temperatures of up to 56° C for about 30 minutes.
+In heat treatment, the wooden pallets are made to withstand temperatures up to 56° C for about 30 minutes.
 The heat destroys all pests, their eggs, and fungal growths.
-This is the most environment-friendly method of pest control as there are no chemicals involved.
+This is the most environment-friendly pest control method, as no chemicals are involved.

-Treated wooden materials are normally branded with an ISPM stamp.
+Treated wooden materials usually are branded with an ISPM stamp.
 ISPM exempts items that are made of hardboard or plywood.